Our Favorite Jointer Delivers a Professional Performance at Half the Price

 Cutting depth determines how many times the user will have to run the wood through the jointer to make the wood smooth and flat.
 Cutting blade widths vary from 6 inches wide to as much as 16 inches wide.
 The wider the blade, the wider the wood stock the jointer can cut.

 Cutting heads feature multiple blades.
 Smaller benchtop jointers have two or three cutting blades, while larger cabinet-style jointers have as many as four.
-The more blades, the smoother the cuts.
+More blades generally result in smoother cuts.

 Most benchtop jointers can cut to a maximum depth of ⅛ inch, while commercial jointers feature depths up to ½ inch.
-The greater the depth, the fewer passes are needed to flatten a warped or uneven board.
+Greater depth requires fewer passes to flatten a warped or uneven board.

 Portability

-Cast-iron construction makes many jointers heavy and difficult to transport to a job site.
-Once a cabinet-style jointer finds a home in the workshop, it won’t move easily.
+Cast iron construction makes many jointers heavy and difficult to transport to a job site.
+Once a cabinet-style jointer finds a home in the workshop, it won’t be easy to move unless it’s on wheels.
 These massive power tools weigh between 250 and 500 pounds.

-A benchtop planer makes the lightest option for a jointer, but even some of these can weigh upward of 60 pounds.
-Though heavy, benchtop jointers come small enough to transport to a job site.
+A benchtop planer is the lightest type of jointer (other than a masonry jointer, a completely different tool), but even some of these can weigh upward of 60 pounds.
+Though they aren’t always exactly light, benchtop jointers are often small enough to transport to a job site.

 Knife Options

-When shopping for jointers, you’ll notice that some models feature straight blades, while others have a helical or spiral cutter head.
+When shopping for jointers, you’ll notice that some models feature straight blades, while others have a helical or spiral cutterhead.
 Straight blades use two or more rows of blades that run straight across the cutting head.
-Benchtop jointers typically use this style of cutting head.
 They create smooth cuts but tend to wear out quickly and require replacement or frequent sharpening.

 Dust Collection

-Given that jointers remove significant amounts of wood to flatten and smooth boards, they create an enormous amount of sawdust.
-A dust collection system will keep your workshop clean and the air breathable.
+Because jointers remove significant amounts of wood to flatten and smooth boards, they create an enormous amount of sawdust.
+A dust collection system will keep the workshop clean and the air breathable.

 Look for power jointers that include large ports for removing sawdust.
 Smaller benchtop jointers feature 2-inch dust collection ports, while large cabinet-style jointers include dust collection ports as large as 4 inches in diameter.